-Standard UN Classifications have been adopted for use in the HFSP procedure (Table 6.1 and Attachment A).
+Standard UN Classifications have been adopted for use in the HFSP procedure (Table 1 and Attachment A).

-However, UN classifications are inadequate for environmentally toxic/damaging substances.
-Such substances have been incorporated into the Eco-toxic grouping for the purposes of the HFSP.
+However, UN classifications are inadequate for toxic gases (Class 2.3) and environmentally toxic/damaging substances.
+The latter have been incorporated into the Eco-toxic grouping for the purposes of the HFSP.
 Under this additional classification, foodstuffs such as milk is captured as an "environmentally damaging" substance.